I beg to move,

 That is just a glance at what we are doing.
-Let me reassure the House that the armed forces people programme will deliver real improvement, developing a future offer that will promote diversity and individual choice, support flexibility, and take account of personal circumstances.
+Let me reassure the House that the armed forces people programme will deliver real improvement, developing a future offer that will promote diversity and individual choice, support flexibility and take account of personal circumstances.
 Above all, it will continue to evolve, reflecting changing needs and aspirations.
 In short, it will be more effective for our people and more efficient for defence.

 Is not a change taking place in our requirements for the armed forces?
-The Navy is desperately short of engineers, but we should also bear it in mind that someone whom we send to deal with an event in the cyber environment will be a very different sort of person from someone whom we send with rifle and pack into the front line.
-Is that not an important reason for us to change the employment model, and ensure that people know they are exactly the sort of people whom we need in our armed forces?
+The Navy is desperately short of engineers, but we should also bear it in mind that someone whom we send to deal with an event in the cyber environment will be a very different sort of person from someone whom we send with rifle and pack into the frontline.
+Is that not an important reason for us to change the employment model and ensure that people know they are exactly the sort of people whom we need in our armed forces?

 My hon.
 Friend is right, and we are considering a variety of options to ensure that we can attract a greater variety of people.
 One of the biggest challenges that we face is the fact that, historically, we have been a bottom-fed organisation which people join either as private soldiers or as junior officers, although many of the skill sets that we need are possessed by people who have developed them outside the armed forces.
 We are considering carefully the possibility of some form of lateral entry to take account of that.

 The issues raised by the hon.
-Member for Cardiff South and Penarth are topical, pertinent, and increasingly important.
+Member for Cardiff South and Penarth are topical, pertinent and increasingly important.
 Support for a new generation of veterans and service personnel will be critical in the coming years, and the Government will continue to honour their covenant responsibilities.
 However, I began by saying that we all have a duty to serve those who serve us, and it is our job as Members of Parliament to keep reminding local authorities and businesses in our own constituencies of the needs of a new generation of ex-servicemen and women.
 Only then can we guarantee our heroes the fair treatment that their service deserves.

 I am sure that this weekend Members will be returning to their constituencies to commemorate Remembrance Sunday, but for my own part, I shall not.
 I shall be travelling nearly as far south as it is possible to travel when I go to the Falkland islands to join the Falkland islanders, because I think it equally right for us to support them on that important day.

 I thank all Members for taking part in the debate.
-Today’s attendance is heartening, and sends a clear message to our service personnel that they have the support of the House of Commons.
+Today’s attendance is heartening and sends a clear message to our service personnel that they have the support of the House of Commons.

 I call Mr Stephen Doughty to wind up the debate, very briefly.

 I thank all Members—including those with distinguished service histories, not least the Minister—for their powerful contributions.
 I am glad that the House has discussed a series of issues affecting the new generation of veterans and their families.
-We discussed the most serious examples in detail, but we also discussed a range of issues—including the transition to civilian life, and access to housing and employment—which I think are just as important as some of the much more serious cases of which we are all aware.
+We discussed the most serious examples in detail, but we also discussed a range of issues—including the transition to civilian life and access to housing and employment—which I think are just as important as some of the much more serious cases of which we are all aware.
 It is vital that we remember the present generation as well as previous generations, which is why the Royal British Legion campaign is so crucial.

-Public perceptions of veterans and their families clearly present a challenge, and—this is particularly important—so do the perception of veterans and their families of whether we, as a country, are continuing to do our duty for them as they did their duty for us.
-Reports such as the SSAFA report, published in July, which stated that four in 10 veterans who contacted the charity believed that they had been disadvantaged by their military service when it came to housing or employment, must be of concern to us all, and serve as a stark reminder of the challenges that are out there.
+Public perceptions of veterans and their families clearly present a challenge, and—this is particularly important—so do the perception of veterans and their families of whether we as a country are continuing to do our duty for them as they did their duty for us.
+Reports such as the SSAFA report, published in July, which stated that four in 10 veterans who contacted the charity believed that they had been disadvantaged by their military service when it came to housing or employment, must be of concern to us all and serve as a stark reminder of the challenges that are out there.

-I hope that all of us, when we stand at our cenotaphs and memorials on Remembrance Sunday, will not just say “We will remember them”.
+I hope that all of us, when we stand at our cenotaphs and memorials on Remembrance Sunday, will not just say “We will remember them.”
 We also need to say that we will do right by them as they have done right by us, which will be a fitting tribute to all those who serve our country so bravely.

 Question put and agreed to.